The Project Explorer docked to the left side of the Designer

 - Target Framework

-- This node represents the target framework chosen for the project
+- This node represents the target framework chosen for the entity model

 - Relational Model Data and Relational Model Data Storage nodes

 - Relational Model data, be it relational model data retrieved from a relational database (database first) or generated by the designer from entity definitions (model first), is stored in Relational Model Data Storage containers, which are visible below the Relational Model Data node.
 These Relational Model Data Storage containers are the root nodes of the nodes visualized in the Catalog Explorer.